mitchness/DoorDilemma/README.md

          Well... not exactly a cutoff.

-         More of a sliding scale.
+         Maybe more of a sliding scale.

                   DENTIST
          A sliding scale?